 The penalties for hit-and-runs may be severe in Santa Barbara.
 If you have been accused of a hit-and-run in Santa Barbara, contact the Aron Law Firm to understand your legal rights and potential defense approaches.

 Aron Law Firm is led by William Aron, whose previous experience includes serving as Deputy District Attorney in the Bay Area.
 He and his team advocate for their clients to achieve the most favorable outcome for their unique situation.
-To speak with an experienced hit-and-run lawyer about your situation, schedule a free and confidential case review by calling (805) 618-1768 or completing a contact form.
+To speak with an experienced hit-and-run lawyer about your situation, schedule a confidential case review by calling (805) 618-1768 or completing a contact form.